Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Numerical results

-The isentropic Euler equations~\cite{Toro2009} consist of density $\rho$ and momentum $\rho v$ as the conserved variables.
-Its flux function involves the pressure $p(\rho) = \rho^\gamma$, with the gas constant $\gamma$ typically taken to be 1.4 for air, and requires the positivity to always be positive.
+where the conservative variables $\rho$, $\rho v$ are the density and momentum, respectively, $v$ is the velocity, and $p(\rho) = \rho^\gamma$ is the pressure where $\gamma$ is the gas constant taken to be 1.4.
+Note that the flux function requires the computation of pressure which can only be done when the density is positive, that is, the solution is physically admissible~\eqref{eq:uad.form}.
 This is different from the compressible Euler equations~\cite{Toro2009}, where the flux function can be computed even when the physical solution is inadmissible.
 We solve a Riemann problem whose solution consists of two rarefaction waves.
 The density is initially set to $1000$ everywhere, and the velocity to $-3.9$ in the left state and $+3.9$ in the right state.
+The subcell based blending limiter~\cite{babbar2024admissibility} is used to suppress spurious oscillations near the discontinuities along with the admissibility enforcing procedure of~\cite{babbar2024admissibility}.
 The approximate LW procedure crashes as the density of one of the states in~\eqref{eq:alw} turns negative despite the admissibility correction from~\cite{babbar2024admissibility}.
-However, the AD approach remains stable as it only requires the admissibility of the solution $\uu$ which is ensured through the procedure of~\cite{babbar2024admissibility}.
+However, the AD approach remains stable as it only requires the admissibility of the solution $\uu$ which is ensured through the procedure of~\cite{babbar2024admissibility,babbar2025generalized}, also described in Section~\ref{sec:flux.correction}.
 The second example is a relativistic hydrodynamics (RHD)~\cite{sokolov2001simple} problem studied for LWFR schemes initially in~\cite{basak2025bound} and later for general equations of state (EOS) in~\cite{basak2025}.
-We consider the Riemann problem from~\cite{ryu2006equation}, which is referred to as the first Riemann problem in~\cite{basak2025bound}, with the EOS introduced in~\cite{ryu2006equation}.
-In this test, the approximate LW procedure crashes as one of the states where the flux evaluation is needed in~\eqref{eq:alw} is not admissible.
-In contrast, the AD approach works fine and the solution with the LW-AD scheme is shown in Figure~\ref{fig:admissibility}b.
-The LW-AD results are compared to a first-order finite volume solution obtained on a very fine grid and show reasonable agreement.
+The RHD equations are given in $d$-dimensions as~\cite{basak2025bound},

+where $\boldsymbol{u}$ is the vector of conserved variables and $\boldsymbol{f}_i$ is the flux vector in $x_i$ direction.
+Specifically, these vectors are defined by,